-Sabine has her bronze and silver medal in Germany, is a certified “Reitwart” and has her testate status judging card (equivalent to an “r” judge) in her native country.
+Sabine has earned her bronze and silver medal in Germany and in the U.S., she is a certified “Reitwart” and has her testate status judging card (equivalent to an “r” judge) in her native country.

 Sabine credits her father, Horst Ense, as her most important and influential trainer.
 He was an FEI judge and an international course builder.
 He served as the president of the German Breeding Association and vice president of the German Equestrian Federation (FN).